-1 level and credit requirements
+- level and credit requirements

-interim award requirements module diet, including comp
+- interim award requirements

-3 module diet, including compulsory and optional modules
+- 2 module diet, including compulsory and optional modules

-sRY Compulsory Modules Optional Modules Interim Awards Foundation Year Foundation Skills Development (HANV8A-30-3) Academic Skills in Practice (HANV8B-30-3) Reviewing Literature (HANV8C-15-3) Foundation Agricultural Studies (HAGV8V-15-3) Foundation Biological Principals (HANV8E-30-3) Not applicable.
-Cert Agricultural Studies Requirements: At least 60 credits level 3 or above of which not less tha 50 at level 4.
-Cert HE Agriculture Requirements: 120 credits at level 3 above of which not less than 100 at at level 4 or above.
-Year 1 HAGV74-45-4 Skills Development for Agriculture HAGV75-30-4 Crop Production and Soil Management HAGV76-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture Not applicable.
-Dip HE Agriculture Requirements: 240 credits at level 3 above of which not less than 220 a at level 4 or above and not less tha 100 at level 5 or above.
-BSc Agriculture (International) Requirements: 300 credits at level 3 above of which not less than 280 a at level 4 or above, not less than 10 at level 5 or above and not less tha 60 at level 6 or above.
-BSc Agriculture (International) with Year 2 HAGV78-30-5 Farm Business Management and Agricultural Policy HANXU5-15-5 Undergraduate Research Process HANXRQ-30-5 International Study Academic Project Students must choose 45 credits from the following options; HAGV79-30-5 Agronomy HAGV7G-30-5 Ruminant Livestock Production HAGV7A-15-5 Agricultural Technologies HANXRX-15-5 Independent Report HAGV7H-15-5 Pig and Poultry Production integrated placement year Requirements: 300 credits at level above of which not less than 28 at level 4 or above, not less than at level 5 or above and not less 60 at level 6 or above.
-This include the Year Work Place module HANVK6-15-5.
-Target Award: BSc (Hons) Agriculture (Internatii Credit Requirements: 360 cred level 3 or above of which not less Placement Year in agricultural or allied industries, which eeks' worth of work.
-Examples of year itions, working within agricultural tion), agricultural marketing, business afety positions.
-Students will complete 340 are at level 4 or above, not lea than 200 are at level 5 or above ar not less than 100 at level 6 or abov This must include all compulso modules.
-BSc (Hons) Agriculture (International Year 3 HANV3R-45-6 Undergraduate Dissertation HAGV7D-30-6 Industry Reflection on Agricultural Practice (This must be completed in a placement that has an international aspect) Students must choose 45 credits from the following options; HAGV7E-15-6 Developments in Crop Production HAGV7J-15-6 Developments in Livestock Production HANV3M-15-6 Undergraduate Independent Study HAGV7F-15-6 Supply Chain Management HSPV54-15-6 Strategic Management HSPV44-15-6 People Leadership and Change. with integrated placement year Credit Requirements: 360 credits level 3 or above of which not less tha 340 are at level 4 or above, not les than 200 are at level 5 or above ar not less than 160 at level 6 or abov This must include all compulso modules and the Year Wo Placement module HANVK6-15-5.
+Compulsory Modules Optional Modules Awards Foundation Year HANV8B-30-3 Academic Skills in Practice HAGV8V-15-3 Foundation Agricultural Studies HANV8E-30-3 Foundation Biological Principles HANV8A-30-3 Foundation Skills Development HANV8C-15-3 Reviewing Literature Not applicable.
+Cert Agricultural Studies Requirements: At least 60 credits at level 3 or above of which not less than 45 at level 4.
+Cert HE Agriculture Requirements: 120 credits at level 3 or above of which not less than 90 are at level 4 or above.
+Dip HE Agriculture Requirements: 240 credits at level 3 or above of which not less than 210 are at level 3 or above of which not less than 210 are Year 1 HAGV74-45-4 Skills Development for Agriculture HAGV75-30-4 Crop Production and Soil Management HAGV76-30-4 Livestock Science and Husbandry HAGV77-15-4 Sustainable Agriculture Not applicable. at level 4 or above and not less than 90 at level 5 or above.
+BSc Agriculture (International) Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
+BSc Agriculture (International) with Year 2 HAGV78-30-5 Farm Business Management and Agricultural Policy HANXU5-15-5 Undergraduate Research Process HANXRQ-30-5 International Study Academic Project HAGV79-30-5 Agronomy HAGV7G-30-5 Ruminant Livestock Production HAGVD7-15-5 Vegetable and Soft Fruit Production HANXRX-15-5 Independent Report HAGV7H-15-5 Pig and Poultry Production Integrated Placement Year Requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
+This must include the Year Work Placement module HANVK6-15-5.
+BSc (Hons) Agriculture (International) Credit Requirements: 360 credits at level 3 or above of which not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
+Placement Year Placement Year: Students can underta in agricultural or allied industries, which abroad and must be equivalent to 40 w placements would include on farm pos consultancy (crop and livestock produc management and food security / food s module HANVK6-15-5 as part of their p reeks' worth of work.
+Examples of year itions, working within agricultural tion), agricultural marketing, business safety positions.
+Students will complete This must include all compulsory modules.
+BSc (Hons) Agriculture (International) with Integrated Placement Year Credit Requirements: 360 credits a Year 3 HANV3R-45-6 Undergraduate Dissertation HAGV7D-30-6 Industry Reflection on Agricultural Practice (This must be completed in a placement that has an international aspect) HAGV7E-15-6 Developments in Crop Production HAGV7J-15-6 Developments in Livestock Production HANV3M-15-6 Undergraduate Independent Study HAGV7F-15-6 Supply Chain Management HSPV54-15-6 Strategic Management level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above This must include all compulsory modules and the Year Work Placement module HANVK6-15-5.